amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/data_types.md

 In Bash there is only one primitive data type, string, which internal implementation is represented by an array of characters `char*`.
-Amber extends on this data type to introduce a couple more.
+Amber extends on this data type to introduce a few more.

 Amber supports five data types:
 - `Text` - The textual data type.
 In other programming languages it can also be called "string".